A Generic Numbering System based on Catalan Families of Combinatorial Objects

 \subsection{A subset of Haskell as an executable function notation}

-We have refrained from using any advanced features of Haskell to ensure that our minimalist subset of the language is understandable to the reader familiar only with the usual mathematical notation conventions.

-We mention, for the benefit of the reader unfamiliar with Haskell, that a notation like {\tt f x y} stands for $f(x,y)$, {\tt [t]} represents lists of type {\tt t} and a type declaration like {\tt f :: a -> b -> c} stands for a function $f: a \times b \to c$.
-Haskell's ordered pairs of the form {\tt (x,y)} aggregate elements of possibly distinct types {\tt x} and {\tt y}.
-They are useful also when one wants to return multiple results from a function.
+We mention, for the benefit of the reader unfamiliar with Haskell, that a notation like {\tt f x y} stands for $f(x,y)$, {\tt [t]} represents sequences of type {\tt t} and a type declaration like {\tt f :: s -> t -> u} stands for a function $f: s \times t \to u$ (modulo Haskell's ``currying'' operation, given the isomorphism between the function spaces ${s \times t} \to u$ and ${s \to t} \to u$).